openshift/lightspeed-service/README.md

 9. (Optional) Configure conversation cache Conversation cache can be stored in memory (it's content will be lost after shutdown) or in PostgreSQL database.
 It is possible to specify storage type in `olsconfig.yaml` configuration file.

       1. Cache stored in memory:
          ```yaml
          ols_config:
             conversation_cache:
                type: memory
                memory:
                max_entries: 1000
          ```
       2. Cache stored in PostgreSQL:
          ```yaml
          conversation_cache:
             type: postgres
             postgres:
                host: "foobar.com"
                port: "1234"
                dbname: "test"
                user: "user"
                password_path: postgres_password.txt
                ca_cert_path: postgres_cert.crt
                ssl_mode: "require"
          ```
          In this case, file `postgres_password.txt` contains password required to connect to PostgreSQL.
 Also CA certificate can be specified using `postgres_ca_cert.crt` to verify trusted TLS connection with the server.
 All these files needs to be accessible.

+10. (Optional) Incorporating additional CA(s).
+You have the option to include an extra TLS certificate into the OLS trust store as follows.

+      ```yaml
+      ols_config:
+         extra_ca:
+            - "path/to/cert_1.crt"
+            - "path/to/cert_2.crt"
+      ```

+      > This action may be required for self-hosted LLMs.

 # Usage